keptn/keptn.github.io/content/docs/concepts/statistics/index.md

+---
-# Statistics Service
+title: Statistics Service
+description: Provide usage statistics about a Keptn installation and optionally display them on a Swagger dashboard.

+weight: 10
+icon: setup
+---

-This service provides usage statistics about a Keptn installation.
+The Statistics Service provides usage statistics about a Keptn installation.
+You can access the service using the Keptn API and view the results using the Swagger UI.

-### Generate  Swagger doc from source
+## Generate Swagger doc from source

 First, install the `go` modules with the following commands: